 Optional modules support the development of a specialist clinical area, leadership, management and quality and service improvement skills.
-The final year includes a quality and service improvement project.
 There are opportunities for inter-professional learning and cross-sector working, with well-utilised small amounts of contact time to support learning networks.

 The core modules are delivered through distance learning with two additional mandatory study days at the University of Bradford.
 There are potentially extra study days for optional modules..

 The Bradford School of Pharmacy and Medical Sciences has longstanding experience of delivering postgraduate programmes.
 It is one of the largest Pharmacy schools in the UK with an innovative undergraduate sandwich course integrating professional training and practice alongside academic studies.

 The School has a national and international reputation for its practice research.
 This expertise, and close links with local hospitals, community pharmacies and primary care, makes the School ideally placed to offer postgraduate programmes in Clinical Pharmacy to practising pharmacists.